nuzillard/KnapsackSearch/LOTUS/lotus.md

 - In ACD software, run Database->Tools->Check Chemical Shifts

-- Export DB as `lotus_oryza.sdf` and close DB (or keep it open to start doing something with it)
+- Export DB as `lotus_oryza.sdf` (optional) and close DB (or keep it open to start doing something with it)

 The DB named `lotus_oryza.NMRUDB` is ready for compound search according to ACD-predicted <sup>13</sup>C NMR chemical shifts values.

-The file `lotus_oryza.sdf.zip`, a zipped archive file of `lotus_oryza.sdf`, is available for reloading in an ACD database
+The file `true_acd_oryza.sdf.zip`, a zipped archive file of `trueacd_oryza.sdf`, is available for reloading in an ACD database

 Reminder file `templateB.txt` is almost identical to `templateA.txt` but uses initially <sup>13</sup>C NMR chemical shift values predicted by nmrshiftdb2 instead of dummy ones.